 The national curriculum is set by the government in the UK and is a program of study outlining what must be taught at each level and giving attainment targets.
 Not all schools have to follow the national curriculum (such as academies and private schools).

 National Literacy/Numeracy Strategy (NLS/NNS), The

-The NLS is an approach to teaching the reading and writing parts of the national curriculum.
-It defines the objective of the English curriculum at Reception to Year 6 (3-11 year olds).
-It recommends methods of teaching English and the timings that should be used.
+The NLS was an approach to teaching the reading and writing parts of the national curriculum.
+It defined the objective of the English curriculum at Reception to Year 6 (3-11 year olds).
+The National Strategies were abolished in 2011.

-The General Certificate of Education Ordinary Level is an international qualification for 14-16 year olds offered by Cambridge International Examinations.
+The General Certificate of Education Ordinary Level is an international qualification for 14-16 year olds offered by Cambridge Assessment International Education.

 OCR (Oxford Cambridge and RSA Examinations) is a UK exam board offering a range of qualifications including GCSE and A Level.

 The Primary Years Programme (PYP) is offered by the International Baccalaureate (IB) for students aged 6-12 years and focuses on the development of the whole child in the classroom and in the world outside.

 See our full range of resources for the Primary Years Programme.

 Private schools (also known as independent schools and in some cases public schools) are schools that charge fees in order to attend.
 They do not get funding from the government, and do not have to follow the national curriculum.
 About half of private schools are inspected by Ofsted, while the other half are inspected by either the Independent Schools Inspectorate or the School Inspection Service.
 Some older and more expensive private schools are known as "public schools" although they are not part of the public sector; these schools were considered historically public because they were open for anyone to attend, provided they could pay the fees.